 The HEI Report in DCS2 provides an overview of your institution's requests and their associated usage.
-While much of the information is familiar - there are a few important differences.
+While much of the information is familiar, there are a few important differences.

 General: